 What Type Of Bridal Couple Would Like This Place?

 There seems to be an awful lot of these older mansion type of places for rent in Southern California.
-For example there is the Lindly Scott House and the Jones Victorian Estate.
-They all tend to offer the same type of thing, large classic mansions that aren't used for receptions, garden ceremonies with mostly outdoor reception (Lindly Scott now has an indoor facility).
-The Muckethaler is a little different because it's not just a place for rent for weddings, it's also an art museum.
+For example, there is the Lindley Scott House and the Jones Victorian Estate.
+They all tend to offer the same type of thing, large classic mansions that aren't used for receptions, garden ceremonies with mostly outdoor reception (Lindley Scott now has an indoor facility).
+The Muckenthaler is a little different because it's not just a place for rent for weddings, it's also an art museum.
 The day that I went there for a wedding there were a group of elderly ladies who have take night a week to get together, paint, and drink Bloody Mary's.
 They called themselves "The Bloody Marys" and held their first exhibit.

 This place would appeal to people who want to host a wedding and reception at the same venue, and want it outdoors.
 With all that being said, there is a certain risk in using this place during the rainy seasons or when the temperature gets nasty hot such as August.
 The grounds are gorgeous and there are plenty of good places for photographs at this facility.